mmemim/SynthV-FrenchDictionary/README.md

 You can learn more about French Synth and UTAUS on [utaufrance.com](https://utaufrance.com/) & if there's any issue, you can contact me through my [Twitter](https://twitter.com/mmem1m).

+#### There may be wrong entries in the dictionary, please report them if so.
+This dictionary is by no means a plug and play solution and phoneme tweaking will still be required in order to make French Synthesizer V covers.

 ✨ Feel free to contribute or ask for words to be added. ✨

 ### Table of contents